$100M Leads Review (The 9-Figure Lead Secret?)

 $100M Leads Rank #3 in advertising and direct marketing books

-It gave me a clear roadmap for getting leads, so I stopped guessing which marketing channel to try next and actually started executing a SYSTEM within the first week.
-(And I say that as someone who’s read way too many business books.)
+It gave me a clear roadmap for getting leads.
+I stopped guessing which marketing channel to try next and started executing a SYSTEM within the first week.
+(And I say that as someone who has read way too many business books.)

 • Proven frameworks you can start using the same day you finish reading.

-• The four clear ways to get strangers to want to buy your stuff, with a daily action plan for each.
+• The four ways to get strangers to want to buy your stuff, each with a daily action plan.

 • A system for getting other people to generate leads for you while you sleep.